keewon/keewon.github.io/opop/index.md

    - [Gideros](https://github.com/gideros/gideros) is a cross-platform mobile development environment and it is used for this game.
    - [InChI](http://www.inchi-trust.org/) key and the software are used for internal algorithm.
  - Data and text
-   - Most chemistry data are from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
+   - Most chemistry data are from [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and some are from Wikipedia.
 I deeply appreciate it.
  - Font
    - We use Gideros default font and [Google Noto Fonts](https://www.google.com/get/noto/)
  - Sound